eraybasar/pesdk-docs/_guides/html5/v5_rc_3/features/transform.md

 ## Flattening of categories

 If `flattenCategories` is set to true, all enabled crop ratios will be shown in the top-level of the transform tool, which effectively hides the categories.
+Relevant only for AdvancedUI.

 ```js
 const editor = new PhotoEditorSDKUI({